 SJI remains the only source of federal or private funding dedicated exclusively to improving the quality of justice in the state courts.
 There is a strong national interest in continuing to support the state courts, as there is with federal funding for state and local law enforcement, corrections, prosecution, and public defense.
-The state courts handle over 99 percent of all the cases in the United States.12 In 2022, state courts handled 64.6 million new cases, an increase of 2 percent over 2021.
+The state courts handle over 99 percent of all the cases in the United States.
+In 2022, state courts handled 64.6 million new cases, an increase of 2 percent over 2021.
 New civil cases were up 5 percent from 2021 to 2022; domestic relations and criminal cases were up 2 percent; traffic cases increased by 1 percent; and juvenile cases, increased 7 percent.
-Nearly all of the increase in juvenile cases was a result of increased delinquency cases, reversing a downward trend over the last five years.13
+Nearly all of the increase in juvenile cases was a result of increased delinquency cases, reversing a downward trend over the last five years.

-Many state courts are struggling to provide efficient and effective services to the public in the aftermath of the COVID-19 pandemic.
-Civil actions - foreclosures, tort, contract, small claims, probate, mental health, and civil appeals cases - constitute a growing area for state courts as the population ages, discovery delays increase, appeals courts are inundated with dissatisfied litigants and substantive legal challenges, and rental markets are saturated with homeowners displaced by foreclosures.
+Many state courts are struggling to provide efficient and effective services to the public.
+Civil actions - foreclosures, tort, contract, small claims, probate, mental health, and civil appeals cases - constitute a growing area for state courts as the population ages, discovery delays increase, appeals courts are inundated with dissatisfied litigants and substantive legal challenges.
 SJI has experienced an increase in grant applications seeking assistance to help the state courts become more administratively effective, so that they can address these issues.
 SJI support provides the state courts with significant opportunities to reorganize, innovate, and improve service delivery to the public.